digitalheir/rechtspraak-js/README.md

 ## Data

-A dump of the metadata in sanitized JSON-LD is available at https://rechtspraak.lawreader.nl/_all (⚠ the database is currently still filling up, it will take a couple of days to complete).
+### ⚠ the database is currently still filling up, it will take a couple of days to complete

+A dump of the sanitized metadata is available at https://rechtspraak.lawreader.nl/_all.
 This URL will load the complete knowledge graph of Rechtspraak.nl.
-Be warned that it is multiple gigabyes in size.
+This page returns a JSON document of multiple gigabyes in size.
+The object has two fields: `@context`, which provides the URI mappings and `@graph`, which is an array filled with the actual data ([see JSON-LD specification for more information](http://json-ld.org/spec/latest/json-ld/#named-graphs)).
+I recommend using a streaming JSON parser like [Oboe.js](https://oboejs.com/) to consume the data.

 For accessing subsets of the knowledge graph, you can use most of the API from [CouchDB views](http://guide.couchdb.org/draft/views.html), ie: https://rechtspraak.lawreader.nl/_all?limit=100&skip=50 will limit your request to 100 docs after the first 50.
 Mind that you can also use `startkey` to paginate faster: [_all?startkey="ECLI:NL:CBB:2015:5"&limit=50](https://rechtspraak.lawreader.nl/_all?startkey=%22ECLI:NL:CBB:2015:5%22&limit=50) will fetch the first 50 docs starting at [ECLI:NL:CBB:2015:5](https://rechtspraak.lawreader.nl/ecli/ECLI:NL:CBB:2015:5).
 Note that the documents are ordered alphabetically by their ids.